-Your financial aid offer is based on your Free Application for Federal Student Aid (FAFSA), your assigned cost of attendance, your demonstrated financial need, and the availability of funding at DU.
+Your financial aid offer is based on your Free Application for Federal Student Aid (FAFSA), the CSS Profile (if submitted), your assigned cost of attendance, your demonstrated financial need, and the availability of funding at DU.
 Your aid offer is only for the 2023-2024 academic year; you must submit the FAFSA every year you wish to receive federal financial aid.